perusworld/besu-scripts/key-mgmt/README.md

 ## Besu Genesis Blockchain Config and Node Keys File Generation
 ### [gen-config.sh](gen-config.sh)
-This script is used to generate Besu blockchain genesis and node keys files used in [quorum-dev-quickstart - addon_features_tls](https://github.com/perusworld/quorum-dev-quickstart/tree/addon_features_tls).
-Copy the contents of the above mentioned export folder to ./files/besu/config/besu/p2p-tls folder in quorum-dev-quickstart.
+This script is used to generate Besu blockchain genesis and node keys files using tls.
+Copy the contents of the above mentioned export folder to ./files/besu/config/besu/p2p-tls folder in besu-dev-quickstart.

 If you run the script without any arguments it should print the usage formats. all of them are optional but tend to look for presence of the besu binary and the config to use to generate the keys.
 The configuration is generated in the **./generated/generated-config** folder.